perez987/XMLFolderStructure/DOCS/DOCUMENTATION.md

 - Uses FileManager's enumerator for efficient traversal
 - Returns the total count for progress tracking
 - Skips hidden files (files starting with ".")

-###### calculateDirectorySize(at:)

-- Calculates the total size of all files in a directory recursively
-- Uses FileManager's enumerator for efficient traversal
-- Returns total size in bytes
-- Skips hidden files and only counts file sizes (not directories)

 ###### buildXML(for:)